The Seasonal Equine Cycle - unlocking nature's rhythms. A proactive approach to sustain equine vitality year-round.

 Indian Summer

-Indian Summer days may be hotter and muggier, high in humidity and with a feeling of heaviness in the air.
-This is the time to boost the metabolism and cleanse the gut system.
-This is also the time when the allergenic effects of grass pollens can hit the hardest.
+Indian Summer days tend to be hotter and muggier, high in humidity and with a feeling of heaviness in the air.
+The metabolism recognises the daylight is getting shorter, so it's time to boost the metabolism and cleanse the gut system.

 • If you’re seeing coat quality issues during the coat change, this might be time to consider a full-body detox with our OptimaCARE detox programme.
 It's also not a bad time to think about a detox to prepare the body for what winter may throw at us.